COVID-19: travel health notice for all travellers

 Penalties for possession, use or trafficking of illegal drugs are severe.
 Convicted offenders can expect jail sentences and heavy fines.

 Paraguay’s law does not prohibit sexual acts between individuals of the same sex.
-However, homosexuality is not widely socially accepted.
+However, homosexuality is not widely socially accepted and public displays of affection are not socially acceptable.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics